adan2013/PiGuard/README.md

 ### No SMS Received

 - Verify SIM has credit/active plan
-- Check phone numbers include country code
+- Check phone numbers include country code (must include country code, e.g., +48...)
-- Verify network signal
+- Verify network signal and registration
 - Check logs for errors
+- Ensure SIM card PIN is unlocked (if PIN protected)

+### CMS ERROR 302

+This error typically means "Operation not allowed" and can be caused by:

+- **Network not registered**: Wait for network registration (check `AT+CREG?`)
+- **SIM card PIN locked**: Unlock SIM card using AT+CPIN command
+- **SIM card not properly inserted**: Check SIM card connection
+- **No network coverage**: Move to area with better signal
+- **SIM card expired/deactivated**: Check with your carrier

+The system now automatically checks network registration status during initialization.

 ## License